mhrons/mhrons.github.io/docs/pv_smooth.md

 With "worse GI prediction accuracy", the SPLPF smoothing required 24% - 33% of the ESS energy capacity (ΔGX) used by the LPF method during the selected days, or 19% - 28% of the capacity used by the PLPF method.
 SPLPF eventually required 1.2 - 1.8 times the ESS capacity used by the IPLPF method.
 The SPLPF method put 59% - 77% of the daily energy flow through the accumulator relative to the LPF method, or 63% - 69% of the energy throughput by the PLPF method.
 SPLPF eventually put 1.0 - 1.1 times more  energy through ESS than the IPLPF method.

-Although we haven't analyzed the whole year (simulation of GIf is computationally intensive), the analysis of 4 smoothing methods based on 2 days with high solar intermittency, different solar exposures and various prediction error gave the real assumption that SPLPF performs much better than PLPF, and that ***SPLPF performs close to the ideal smoothing IPLPF with the optimal filter order and provided that the prediction error is relatively low.*** These empiric results have been also theoretically justified.
+Although we haven't analyzed the whole year (the numerical simulation is computationally intensive), the analysis of 4 smoothing methods based on 2 days with high solar intermittency, different solar exposures, with various filter orders and prediction errors gave the real assumption that SPLPF performs much better than PLPF, and provided that the prediction error is relatively low, ***SPLPF with the optimal filter order performs close to the ideal smoothing IPLPF.*** These empiric results were also theoretically justified.

 ## Graphical display of smoothing
-Plotted are the measured time-courses of 2 days, both exhibiting the strong solar intermittency.
-For illustration, various time courses have been plotted to display the smoothing quality by various criteria:
+Following graphs illustrate the smoothing quality by the prediction accuracy and smoothing method, and the minimizing of accumulated energy by the filter order.
+The measured PV data from 2 selected days have been processed and plotted as the following per-day time courses:

-- Measured GI(t), synchronized with predicted GIf (1 hour zoomed from the daily time course)
+- Measured GI(t), synchronized with predicted GIf (1 hour zoomed) - Figures 2, 6
-- Measured GI(t) and its smooth counterpart by the prediction accuracy and smoothing method, applying the optimal LPF order
+- Measured GI(t) and its smooth counterpart by the prediction accuracy and smoothing method, applying the optimal LPF order - Figures 3, 4, 7, 8
-- Accumulated GX(t) by the prediction accuracy and smoothing method, applying the optimal LPF order
+- Accumulated GX(t) by the prediction accuracy and smoothing method, applying the optimal LPF order - Figures 5, 9
-- Smoothed GI(t) by the filter order and prediction accuracy, using the IPLPF and SPLPF smoothing methods
+- Smoothed GI(t) by the filter order and prediction accuracy, using the IPLPF and SPLPF smoothing methods - Figures 10-12, 16-18
-- Accumulated GX by the filter order and prediction accuracy, using the IPLPF and SPLPF smoothing methods
+- Accumulated GX by the filter order and prediction accuracy, using the IPLPF and SPLPF smoothing methods - Figures 13-15, 19-21

-###  Smoothing quality by prediction error
+###  Analysis by prediction error

 ####  Day with medium insolation